ElioBalestrieri/MV-eye/README.md

 # MV-eye
 repo for MultiVariate EYEs closed/open

+## introduction
+The repo contains code for features extraction from resting state with eyes open/closed.
+The input data (not on github) comes in a fieldtrip-like format in source space based on an anatomical parcellation in 360 brain areas.
+The workflow is in MATLAB, for features extraction, and python for classification.

-### basic repos structure
+## basic repos structure
-names perhaps self explanatory

-**input/output folders**
+The division of the subfolders is coarsely made in 3 categories: storage (STRG), stable code (STABLE) and sandbox(es), where to try things out.

+### input/output storage (STRG)
-serving for storage, but nor for data. likely absent in the actual github repo due to gitignore.
+Serving for storage of input/output data.
+(Hopefully) absent in the actual github repo due to gitignore: github cannot store large datasets.
+Three different sub folders:

-- STRG_ *
+**STRG_** *
-		data
+ - data
-		computed_features
+ - computed_features
-		decoding_accuracy
+ - decoding_accuracy

-**stable code**
+### stable code
-the tested code to be used with parallel computing (preferably on HPC)
+the tested code to be used with parallel computing.
+This is run preferably, but not exclusively, on the High Performance Cluster (HPC).
+The scripts made for the HPC have informative filenames.
+They are contained in the folder:

-- STABLE_multithread

-**supporting functions**
+**STABLE_multithread**

+### supporting functions

-everything that gets called from the main codes
+everything that gets called from the main codes.
+Distinction between:

-- helper_functions
-  _it contains the cfg file !!!_
-- plotting_functions

-**sandboxes**
+**helper_functions**
+The sub-folder containing the functions that _perform computation_ and, even more importantly, _of the function that generates the cfg file!!!_

+**plotting_functions**
+tools for visualization

+### sandboxes
 to try things out, either for feature generation or decoding.
+Two different sub-folders:

-- sandbox_ *
+**sandbox_** *
-		decode
+ - decode
-		features
+ - features

 ### branching regulations

-HPC vs main (vs specific machines)
+At some point we might discuss whether to use different branches for different environments -HPC might need different cfg, for example-.
+For the time being, everything resides on main